 - Being prepared.
 Learning CPR is a great way to ensure you have the skills to deal with an emergency.

-Water Safety New Zealand has online resources and tips that can help educate parents and caregivers on water safety in the home and at pools, lakes, beaches or rivers.
+Water Safety New Zealand (external link) has online resources and tips that can help educate parents and caregivers on water safety in the home and at pools, lakes, beaches or rivers.